devizer/Universe.SqlServer.SystemViews/Universe.SqlServer.AdministrativeViews.CLI/NuGetPackage/README.md

  • columns chooser.

 It supports SQL Server 2005...2025.
-This dotnet tool is built for NET 6.0, 8.0, and 10.0 runtime.
+This dotnet tool is built for .NET 6.0, 8.0, and 10.0 runtime.

 To install and configure SQL Server on Azure DevOps pipeline, Github Actions, etc please take a look at powershell module **SqlServer-Version-Management**, https://www.powershellgallery.com/packages/SqlServer-Version-Management